PennController/penncontroller.github.io/docs/basic-tutorial/4_pausing-execution.md

 {% capture content %}

-## Option 2: End trial after audio playback finishes, instead of after a valid keypress.
+**Option 2: End trial after audio playback finishes, instead of after a valid keypress**

 + Call the [`wait`]({{site.baseurl}}/docs/audio/audio-wait){:target="_blank"} command on the `"fish-audio"` **Audio** (instead of on the `"keypress"` **Key**) to pause experiment script execution until audio playback finishes.